Geonovum/ogc-api-features-guideline/Examples.md

 https://apitestbed.geonovum.nl/adr_pygeoapi/v1/collections/AddressesNL/queryables.
 https://apitestbed.geonovum.nl/adr_pygeoapi/v1/collections/AddressesNL/items?filter=locator_designator_postalDeliveryIdentifier=%279901AA%27 does unfortunately not work.

-The OGC API specification for filtering [[PUB-6]] did not not yet have the status "approved" at the time of this service publication and has therefor not been considered further.
+The OGC API specification for filtering [[PUB-6]] did not yet have the status "approved" at the time of this service publication and has therefore not been considered further.

 ***CRS***